mortezamim/Woocommerce-Helper-Android/README.md

 3. Sync the project with the gradle files.
 The library should be imported to your project.

-4. Create a new Kotlin Class which extends the Application Class or if you already have one created, just put the following lines in there.
+4. just put the following lines in your app.

 		class MainActivity : AppCompatActivity() {
 			override fun onCreate(savedInstanceState: Bundle?) {